MrFanCode/mrfancode.github.io/content/about.md

 I'm Irfan,

 When I was 14 years old, I began programming.
 I began with JS, CSS, and HTML.
-I gained knowledge in Bash script, Python, C++, and Linux.
-Additionally, I did CTF challenges on CTFLearn, TryHackMe, PicoCTF, HackTheBox, and OverTheWire.
+I gained knowledge in Bash script, Python, C++, Linux, Reverse Engineering Software, Digital Forensics, and Cryptography.
+Additionally, I also like to solve CTF challenges on CTFLearn, TryHackMe, PicoCTF, HackTheBox, and OverTheWire.

 I just learned all of this on my own just through the open-source/publicly available information on the internet.